 Editor's note: This blog was originally published on June 30, 2015 and has been revised and republished to account for freshness and accuracy.

-In the world of online advertising, there are many options.
+In the world of online advertising and inbound marketing, there are many options.
 If you are in the B2B type of industry you’ve probably considered using the most popular business social media channel out there: LinkedIn.
 However, the process and results for this kind of advertising is still a mystery to most businesses.
 In this blog, I will demystify two of the main options for LinkedIn advertising – sponsored updates and text ads.

 Qualified Traffic – B2B Targeting